specklesystems/speckle-docs/viewer/filtering-extension-api.md

 # FilteringExtension
-The default filtering functionality expose as an extension.
-The current filtering implementation works by providing an updated [*FilteringState*](/viewer/filtering-extension-api.md#filteringstate) after each call to it's functions.
+The default filtering functionality is exposed as an extension.
+The current filtering implementation works by providing an updated [*FilteringState*](/viewer/filtering-extension-api.md#filteringstate) after each call to its functions.
 You can use this filtering state to keep track of filtering state

 ### <h3>Accessors</h3>
 |  	|